10 Great Latinx TV Shows To Watch To Celebrate Hispanic Heritage Month

 In Money Heist (otherwise known as La Casa de Papel), is a Spanish heist crime drama that tells the story of “The Professor,” a mysterious man who selects a group of eight people, choosing cities for code names, to carry out a plan that involves entering the Royal Mint of Spain and escaping with millions.

-Money Heist has gotten a lot of attention in the last couple of years, and for good reason.
+Money Heist has gotten a lot of attention and set records in the last few years, and for good reason.
 It’s a very suspenseful show full of action, but what really makes Money Heist such a great addition to this list is that you are thrown right into the action.
 They do not waste your time with this, setting up for a whole season before going in for the kill - you are completely in this crazy heist from the first episode to the beginning, filled with drama, thrilling fights, and so much more in-between.
-With Money Heist Season 5 having just come out, this is the best time to binge.
+With five seasons, you should certainly check out this show.

 Stream Money Heist on Netflix.